kubernetes-sigs/kueue/keps/976-plain-pods/README.md

 object before creating the Pods.
 The Pods would just have one annotation referencing the Workload name.

-While this would be a clean approach, this proposal is targetting users that don't have a CRD wrapping their Pods, and adding one would be a bigger effort than adding annotations.
+While this would be a clean approach, this proposal is targeting users that don't have a CRD wrapping their Pods, and adding one would be a bigger effort than adding annotations.
 Such amount of effort could be similar to migrating from plain Pods to the Job API, which is already supported.